 Accessible help for students

-Many universities are moving towards a more automated and proactive system of identifying and prioritising students who need support.
+Many universities and colleges are moving towards a more automated and proactive system of identifying and prioritising students who need support.
 This can lead to a more inclusive learning environment and ensure preventive procedures are in place.

 Student portals with assignment dates, timetables, course material, pre-recorded lectures and much more can really leverage automation to give students what they need - all without needing the lecturer.
 And this is just the beginning.